These have so much going on it’s kinda ridiculous.

 Instructions

-- Preheat oven to 400 degrees.
+- Preheat oven to 400°.

-- Make cheese dip.
+- Make cheese dip while rolls are rising.

-- Combine egg and milk in a medium size mixing bowl.|
+- Combine egg and milk in a medium size mixing bowl.

 - Mix the bread crumbs, salt, pepper and cayenne in a separate mixing bowl.